rfabbri/pavilion-multiview-3d-dataset/README.md

 truth, including curve and hard edge ground truth, control over illumination and ground truth camera models for a video sequence.

+The ground truth curves were manually marked, and are represented as dense samples traced on the original meshes, together with local connectivity information (ie, which points are linked to the other).
+Note that global orientation for the curves is not available.
+Think of the 3D ground-truth curves as an unordered graph.
+After all, they are subsets of a mesh which also doesn't have global orientation information.

 ## Files